zjkmxy/prof-zhang-philo/README.md

 * Routers do multicast, so user data do not need to.
 * The only methods to provide reliability are repeating, acknowledge, both.
 * Do meaningful work.
 Don't just write for reviewers.
+* Let's forget the result from what have discussed last time or what we have implemented.
+We need to focus what is right.